Community Based Support Tasmania

 The way we do this is by getting to know you, finding out what makes you tick, and then together we create a plan that is just for you.

 If you’d like to talk to us about this, please contact our disability support team on 6208 6600 or you can email them at firstname.lastname@example.org.

 There are lots of different options, it all just depends on your situation.
 We explain it a bit more below.

 The Home and Community Care (HACC) program

-The Tasmanian HACC program provides funding for basic community care services for people with disability or mental illness.
-These people are 64 years of age, or under, or for people who identify as Aboriginal and Torres Strait Islanders, the age group is 49 years and under.
-These services are for people who want to live independently, but need a bit of help to make it possible for them.
+The Tasmanian HACC program provides funding for basic community care services for people aged 64 years or less and are living with disability or mental illness.
+(For those who identify as Aboriginal and Torres Strait Islanders, the age group is 49 years and under).
+These services are for people who want to live independently, but need a bit of support to make it happen.
 It also helps to reduce the risk of having to go into supported accommodation before a person really wants to.

 Support that can be provided under the HACC Program (HACC) include: